 A landlord may require the tenant to purchase renters’ insurance as part of their tenancy agreement.
 However, it’s more likely that they require you to take out tenants’ liability insurance which will provide cover for the fixtures and fittings in the property that are owned by them, but are your responsibility as a tenant.
 Taking out renters’ insurance will usually provide cover for both your belongings and your landlord’s fixtures and fittings together under one policy.

 As with all insurance policies, there are a few things that aren’t covered.
-Here are some of the renters’ insurance limits:

 - Wear and tear